svven/extraction/README.rst

 Extraction
 ==========

+**IMPORTANT**: This fork has been merged into the original repo, and it's already in PyPI: https://pypi.python.org/pypi/extraction/0.2

 Extraction is a Python package for extracting titles, descriptions, images and canonical urls from web pages.
 You might want to use Extraction if you're building a link aggregator where users submit links and you